We don’t need a Science of Animal Consciousness

-On the unexpected insights gained from Walter Veit’s “A philosophy for the science of animal consciousness”
+On the Unexpected Insights gained from Walter Veit’s “A Philosophy for the Science of Animal Consciousnes”

 Authors